-Suggested Actions from the Planning Practice Guidance (PPG) St Albans City & District Action Expected Outcomes Key roles and responsibilities quicker commencement on site.
-Carrying out a new Call for Sites, as part of plan revision, to help identify deliverable sites New Call for Sites to be carried out in early 2021 to support new Local Plan It is expected that this would lead to the housing delivery targets being met during the new Local Plan period.
-Planning & Building Control (Planning Policy Team) Revising site allocation policies in the development plan, where they may act as a barrier to delivery, setting out new policies aimed at increasing delivery, or accelerating production of an emerging plan incorporating such policies The council is commencing a new Local Plan.
+Suggested Actions from the Planning Practice St Albans City & District Action Expected Outcomes Key roles and responsibilities Guidance (PPG) Outcomes quicker commencement on site.
+Carrying out a new Call for Sites, as part of plan revision, to help identify deliverable sites.
+New Call for Sites to be carried out in early 2021 to support new Local Plan.
+It is expected that this would lead to the housing delivery targets being met during the new Local Plan period.
+Planning & Building Control (Planning Policy Team) Revising site allocation policies in the development plan, where they may act as a barrier to delivery, setting out new policies aimed at increasing delivery, or accelerating production of an emerging plan incorporating such policies.
+The council is commencing a new Local Plan.
 As part of this, site allocations will be revised and updated in line with the new Housing Economic Land Availability Assessment.
 It is expected that this would lead to the housing delivery targets being met during the new Local Plan period.
 It is expected that densities would increase whilst keeping design quality.
-Planning & Building Control (Planning Policy Team) Reviewing the impact of any existing Article 4 directions for change of use from non-residential uses to residential use Annual monitoring and review of the impact of Article 4 directions (office to residential) to housing delivery rates on the Housing Trajectory The permitted development enabling conversion from office to residential use had resulted in a significant loss to office space within the district and gain of residential, even with the existing Article 4 areas.
-Planning & Building Control (Planning Policy Team) Engaging regularly with key stakeholders to obtain up-to-date information on build out of current sites, identify any barriers, and discuss how these can be addressed Continue to monitor build out rates through annual monitoring survey and publish results through the Authorities Monitoring Report.
-Ensures barriers to delivery can be identified and discussions held to enable development to progress Planning & Building Control (Planning Policy Team) Engage with stakeholders on-site and make note of barriers to development (where development has stalled) Ensures barriers to delivery can be identified and discussions held to enable development to progress
+Planning & Building Control (Planning Policy Team) Reviewing the impact of any existing Article 4 directions for change of use from non-residential uses to residential use.
+Annual monitoring and review of the impact of Article 4 directions (office to residential) to housing delivery rates on the Housing Trajectory.
+Office to residential Prior Approval permissions which are started, completed and yet to be completed are monitored annually in the Authority Monitoring Report.
+The permitted development enabling conversion from office to residential use had resulted in a significant loss to office space within the district and gain of residential, even within the existing Article 4 areas.
+Planning & Building Control (Planning Policy Team) Engaging regularly with key stakeholders to obtain up-to-date information on build out of current sites, identify any barriers, and discuss how these can be addressed.
+Continue to monitor build out rates through annual monitoring survey and publish results through the Authorities Monitoring Report.
+Ensures barriers to delivery can be identified and discussions held to enable development to progress.
+Planning & Building Control (Planning Policy Team) Engage with stakeholders on-site and make note of barriers to development (where development has stalled).
+Ensures barriers to delivery can be identified and discussions held to enable development to progress.